Spanish Fork releases design of all-abilities park opening this summer

 Spanish Fork is one step closer to having a park specifically designed to meet the needs of children of all abilities.

-Last Wednesday, the city released images and video of the design of the 10-plus acre park that will feature accessible amenities including a wheelchair swing, a sensory play area and a ground-level merry-go-round.
+On Feb.
+19, the city released images and video of the design of its 10.4-acre All-Abilities Park that will feature accessible amenities including a wheelchair swing, a sensory play area and a ground-level merry-go-round.

-Building a park that is inclusive toward Spanish Fork residents with physical and mental disabilities has “been on our (Spanish Fork’s) wish list of things that we wanted to do in the future,” Spanish Fork Parks and Recreation Director Dale Robinson said in a Facebook video discussing the new park.
+Building a park that is inclusive for Spanish Fork residents with physical and mental disabilities has “been on our (Spanish Fork’s) wish list of things that we wanted to do in the future,” said Spanish Fork Parks and Recreation Director Dale Robinson in a Facebook video discussing the new park.

-“It’s been something we’ve wanted and felt that we’ve needed in our community for some time,” said Robinson, adding that a large donation made by a local family last fall “moved (the all-abilities park) to the top of the priority list.”
+“It’s been something we’ve wanted and felt that we’ve needed in our community for some time,” Robinson said, adding that a large donation made by a local family last fall “moved (the All-Abilities Park) to the top of the priority list.”

-Other than through donations, the approximately $5 million park will be paid for through impact fees and, potentially, through RAP grant funding, according to Robinson.
-Property taxes would not be raised to fund the park, he added.
+Other than through donations, the approximately $5 million park will be paid for through impact fees and, potentially, through RAP grant funding, Robinson said.
+Property taxes will not be raised to fund the park, he added.

-While similar park projects typically take one or two years to complete, Robinson said construction of the all-abilities park has been put on “fast track” and will likely be completed in July.
+While similar park projects typically take one or two years to complete, Robinson said construction of the All-Abilities Park has been put on a “fast track” and will likely be completed in July.

 Among the things the park will feature is a sensory garden filled with trees, shrubs and flowers and a hard-surfaced, wheelchair-accessible trail winding through it.